All Episodes

 Because of people who sell it, that's bad news for them.

-And I'm reading this and I wonder what people would think if they read with all these high prices, everything.
+And I'm reading this, and I'm saying, I wonder what people would think if they read with all these high prices, everything, what would people think with a sob story about prices going down when that's what the consumer wants?

 It's what the airline industry wants.